-There’s a lot of misconception about what sciatica actually is, however.
-First and foremost, it is not actually a medical condition in itself; it’s only a symptom of some other underlying problem.
+There’s a lot of misconception about what sciatica is, however.
+First and foremost, it is not actually a medical condition in itself; it’s a symptom of some other underlying problem.
 For example, a lumbar herniated disc or spinal stenosis could be the root of the problem.

-Generally speaking, sciatica describes symptoms of pain that travel through the large sciatic nerve; because this pain can be caused by so many different medical conditions, sciatica is prevalent among millions of Americans.
+Generally, sciatica describes symptoms of pain that travel through the large sciatic nerve.
+Because this pain can stem from so many different medical conditions, sciatica is prevalent among millions of Americans.
 Recent estimations, in fact, have suggested that up to 40% of U.S. adults will at some point or another experience sciatic nerve pain.

 This is where cannabis – and specifically CBD – comes in.
-CBD oil for sciatica has proven in the past couple of years to be an alternative option for both acute and chronic pain management, and more and more people (as well as physicians) are starting to turn to it as a viable option in place of prescription drugs.
+Use of CBD oil for sciatica has increased to the point where some consider it an alternative option for pain management.
+As is the case with other conditions, more and more people are turning to it in place of prescription drugs.

-In this article, we’ll discuss how exactly the sciatic nerve is irritated, and how CBD might be able to mollify not only the pain itself, but also the underlying conditions.
-And last but not least, we’ll also dish out a few of our top picks for the best CBD oils for sciatica that you’ll currently find on the market.
+In this article, we’ll discuss irritation of the sciatic nerve and how CBD might work to mollify not only the pain itself, but also the underlying conditions.
+Last but not least, we’ll dish out a few of our top picks for the best CBD oils for sciatica that you’ll find on the market.

 The sciatic nerve is the longest and widest nerve in the human body.
 It starts in the lower back and extends downwards through the buttocks and into each leg, innervating everything from the toes to the lower back muscles.